ArhanChaudhary/qter/media/presentation/presentation.typ

 )

 #mono-slide(
-  title: [Cycle combination solver],
+  title: [Qter Architecture Solver],
   content: [
     - Computes optimal qter registers in two phases
-      - Phase 1: Find best cycles that provably exist
+      - Cycle Combination Prover: Find best cycles that provably exist
-      - Phase 2: Find shortest algorithms that produce the cycles ])
+      - Cycle Combination Solver: Find shortest algorithms that produce the cycles ])

 #mono-slide(
-  title: [Phase 1],
+  title: [Cycle Combination Prover],
   content: [
     The maximum number of repetitions for an algorithm on the Rubik's cube is 1260
-    #pause
+    #show: later
     #v(30pt)
     This is formed from:
-    - LCM 28 on edges: 4 cycle, another 4 cycle, and 7 cycle
+    - LCM 56 on edges: 4 cycle, another 4 cycle, and 7 cycle
     - LCM 45 on corners: 9 cycle and 15 cycle
-    - LCM(45, 28) = 1260
+    - LCM(45, 56) = 1260
 ])

 #mono-slide(
-  title: [Phase 1],
+  title: [Cycle Combination Prover],
   content: [
-    - We can generalize this idea! #pause
+    - We can generalize this idea!
+    #show: later
-      - N registers, not just one #pause
+      - N registers, not just one
+    #show: later
       - Any twisty puzzle, like the 4x4x4 or megaminx ])

 #mono-slide(
-  title: [Phase 2],
+  title: [Cycle Combination Solver],
   content: [
     We have a structure of the cycles we want.
-Now, find an actual algorithm for the cycle. #pause
+Now, find an actual algorithm for the cycle.
+    #show: later
-    - IMPORTANT: The algorithm must be as short as possible ]
+    - The algorithm must be as short as possible
+    #show: later
+    - The only known optimal solving technique is brute force :-( ]
 )

 #mono-slide(
-  title: [Phase 2],
+  title: [Cycle Combination Solver],
   content: [
     #let node(faces) = {
        cetz.canvas({